 Under the 2015 Regulations, Oxfordshire History Centre is required to publish a list of cultural public sector information assets, both published and unpublished.
 View Oxfordshire History Centre’s Information Asset Register (pdf format, 22Kb).

-- Information means data of any kind (including textual, image or sound), in any format (hard copy or electronic), produced, held or disseminated by a cultural sector body.
+- produced, held or disseminated by a cultural sector body.

 Oxfordshire History Centre’s Public Task